 His questions were simple at first.
 He turned to the mainstream literature on the internet, “could arterial plaque be reversed”, “Why did he get sinusitis all the time”, “why were they tired all the time”, “why did all his joints ache constantly”, “why was his blood pressure normal one day and high the next”, “why did Mrs. Cross have calcemic spots on her brain from a series of ischemic migraines that seeming came at random”, “was this related to her thyroid”, how were anemia and pre-menopause involved”?
 When he looked around, these symptoms were common in many others he interviewed.
 Many of his co-workers and neighbors had the same, or similar stories.
 Was it just because they were approaching 50?
 It seemed more than that.

 Strangely, when he searched for the answers to these questions, all he found on the internet and in the medical literature was contradictory information.
 Surely modern medicine must have answers to these common questions?
 His search went deeper.
 He went to the biochemical literature, digging deep into epigenetics, cellular signaling, cellular biology, microbiology, the immune, endocrine, nervous, and GI, systems.
 His studies unexpectedly were then led farther back.
-Back to older discoveries surrounding the initial biochemistry of vitamins, the basic minerals and their impact on the signaling controlling the body.
+Back to older discoveries surrounding the initial biochemistry of vitamins, the basic minerals, and their impact on the chemical signaling controlling the body and its organs.
 He began to study the diets and physical anthropology of ancient cultures, their mummified remains, their hunting, cooking, and childbearing rituals.
 What he ultimately found was simple.
 The body needed many more nutrients than gotten easily from common foods today, even for those eating “healthy” diets.
-Instead of nutrients, most common foods had toxins in them, had been genetically modified, were nutrient deprived themselves, and weren’t the same foods they had once been.
-Many of these foods could actually block the usage of the minerals and vitamins the body did have.
+Instead of nutrients, most common foods had toxins in them, had been genetically modified, were nutrient-deprived themselves, and weren’t the same foods they had once been.
+Many of these foods could actually block the usage of the minerals and vitamins the body did take in.
 Forcing a type of “starvation in the midst of plenty”.

 Both he and Diana, over the years, had developed a set of conditions causing their cellular regulation and communication systems to drift off-course and/or be blocked.
 A slow simmer of unchecked inflammation was slowly eroding their body’s most core systems.
-Their doctors’ pills couldn’t fix that, they could only make the small tables of connected numbers on their lipid and thyroid test panels shift around.
-These measurements did not take into account the multitudes of connected effects causing disruption to the signals issued by the brain and being received by tissue cells.
+Their doctors’ pills couldn’t fix that, they could only target individual symptoms and make the small tables of connected numbers on their lipid and thyroid test panels shift around.
+These measurements did not take into account the multitudes of connected effects causing disruption to the signals issued by the brain and being received by tissue cells so they could properly cooperate.
 He realized that all types of cells in the body needed a lot of cross-talk to work effectively and without it, they could not share resources or coordinate actions properly.
 After these learnings, the problem was that there was no roadmap forward.
 Only a maze of contradictory food advertisements and medical claims for drugs, treatments, and surgeries.